 Barking and Dagenham has highest birth rate in London

-In 2016, there were 86.5 births per 1,000 women aged 15 to 44 living in the borough - a total of 3,973 babies - according to data released by the Office of National Statistics.
+There were 79.4 live births per 1,000 women aged 15 to 44, according to data released by the Office of National Statistics.

 This translates into 3,569 babies born to mothers living in the borough.

 Nationally, only three other regions had a higher birth rate than Barking and Dagenham, with the region of Forest Heath in Suffolk ranking top with 82.7 births per 1,000 women.